 This is the second article in a four-part series, “Why Selenium Users Pick Provar for Salesforce Test Automation.”
 Don’t just take our word for it.
-Read along as we look at (1) the behind-the-scenes reality of using Salesforce and why testing is needed in the first place, (2) a comparison of the types of testing available, (3) why Salesforce and Provar are BFFs, and (4) what makes Provar so special.
-Be sure to read Part 1: One Size Does Not Fit All When It Comes to Test Automation, on our blog.
+Read along as we look at (1) the behind-the-scenes reality of using Salesforce and why testing is needed in the first place, (2) a comparison of the types of testing available, (3) why Salesforce and Provar are BFFs, and (4) what makes Provar so unique.
+Read Part 1: One Size Does Not Fit All When It Comes to Test Automation on our blog.

 Salesforce is designed around a declarative coding paradigm – “clicks, not code” – meant to enable development by people without traditional coding skills.
-It’s a critical business application that is updated at least three times a year, and testing becomes a challenge because often the testing tools are more code-centric than Salesforce itself.
+It’s a critical business application that is updated at least thrice a year, and testing becomes a challenge because the testing tools are often more code-centric than Salesforce itself.
 There are plenty of ways to meet the testing challenge.
-Here’s a list of some of the most popular approaches along with a summary of their pros and cons.
+Here’s a list of some of the most popular approaches and a summary of their pros and cons.

 1. Manual Testing